 We’ve spoken to many present and past Hibu clients and to be fair, some of them are happy with the service Hibu provides.
 But quite a few their clients, past and present, are not.
 They were waiting for their contract to expire so they could move to another web provider.
 What many people fail to realize however is that once Hibu has it’s claws on you, it’s very difficult to escape.
-Thousands of disgruntled customers have found to their misfortune.
+Thousands of disgruntled customers have found that out to their misfortune.

 If you are already a Hibu customer, you will be fully aware of how much they charge for their service.
 Hibu offers a complete package, with everything you would expect from an online marketing package.